Tight Long-Term Tail Decay of (Clipped) SGD in Non-Convex Optimization: Main Results

 \begin{theorem} There exist a cost, initialization and \sfo obeying Assumptions \ref{asmpt:init}-\ref{asmpt:noise-bounded}, as well as a problem dependent constant $b > 0$ and global constants $a_1,a_2 > 0$, such that, for any $\epsilon \in (0,b)$ and all $t \geq 1$, the tail probability induced by either \sgd or \csgd, satisfies $\Prob(F_t > \epsilon) \geq a_1e^{-a_2 t}$. \end{theorem}

+\paragraph{}It readily follows that Theorem \ref{thm:low-bdd} implies the following asymptotic lower bound, for any $\epsilon \in (0,b)$ Theorem \ref{thm:low-bdd} shows that there exist hard problem instances for which the tail probability of both \sgd and \csgd \emph{can not decay faster than} $e^{-t}$.
+We next discuss the result from several perspectives.

-\paragraph{}It readily follows that Theorem \ref{thm:low-bdd} implies, for any $\epsilon \in (0,b)$, the following asymptotic lower bound Combined with Corollary \ref{cor:sgd}, we get that, for any $\epsilon \in (0,b)$, the tails induced by \sgd satisfy showing that the long-term tail decay rate of \sgd in Theorem \ref{thm:main-non-conv} is tight up to a $\log(t)$ factor.
-Using Corollary \ref{cor:clip}, it can be seen that the same holds for \csgd when $p = 2$, i.e., that the long-term tail decay rate of \csgd is tight up to a $\log^2(t)$ factor.
-While \eqref{eq:near-ldp} is weaker than a full LDP of the form in \eqref{eq:ldp}, it shows that there exist problem instances for which our upper bounds are (nearly) optimal.
+\paragraph{On the tightness of decay rates.} Combining the results of Theorem \ref{thm:low-bdd} with Corollary \ref{cor:sgd}, it follows that for any $\epsilon \in (0,b)$, the tails induced by \sgd satisfy Equation \eqref{eq:near-ldp} demonstrates that the long-term tail decay rate of \sgd in Theorem \ref{thm:main-non-conv} is tight up to a $\log(t)$ factor.
+Similarly, combined with Corollary \ref{cor:clip} for $p = 2$, it can be seen that for any $\epsilon \in (0,b)$ underlining the tightness of the asymptotic tail decay rate of \csgd for $p = 2$, up to a $\log^2(t)$ factor.

+\paragraph{On the rate function optimality.} While \eqref{eq:near-ldp} and \eqref{eq:near-ldp-clip} indicate the the tightness of the decay rates, they are weaker than a full LDP of the form in \eqref{eq:ldp}, in the sense that they do not establish matching upper and lower bounds on the asymptotic probability of failure.
+As such, it is unclear if the rate functions in Theorems \ref{thm:main-non-conv} and \ref{thm:main-non-conv-clip} depend optimally on the problem parameters.
+However, as we discuss in the next section, our rate functions exhibit dependence on similar problem parameters as the corresponding decay constants obtained from finite-time high-probability bounds.